ARBUCHELI/PYTORCH-BASICS-TENSORS-AND-GRADIENTS/README.md

 # PYTORCH-BASICS-TENSORS-AND-GRADIENTS

-This is a pedagogic Python script used to study Pytorch Library and its use in Machine Learning.
+This is a pedagogic Python script used to study Pytorch Library and its use in Machine Learning, Deep Learning and Artificial Intelligence.

 ### Interoperability with Numpy